Eluinhost/SpecInfo/README.md

 `[entityName]` = if the damage was caused by an entity then it will show up here, if it was a player it shows their name

 `<previous>-><new>` = the previous and new health the player is on coloured by their percent health

+`ITEM` = shown if the entity was holding an item, hover to view the item

 ## Eating